-Graduation is a time to celebrate, not just for graduates, but also for the family and friends who helped them reach this milestone.
-UNT is proud to welcome you to share in the achievements of your UNT graduate, and we've compiled helpful information to make graduation day as enjoyable as possible for you and your graduate.
+Commencement is a time to celebrate, not just for graduates, but also for the family and friends who helped them reach this milestone.
+UNT is proud to welcome you to share in the achievements of your graduate, and we've compiled helpful information to make commencement day as enjoyable as possible for you and your graduate.

 Spring Undergraduate College Commencement Ceremony

-Spring Undergraduate College Commencement Ceremonies (see the schedule) give graduates the opportunity to celebrate the more traditional moments of graduation.
+Undergraduate College Commencement Ceremonies (see the schedule) give graduates the opportunity to celebrate the more traditional moments of commencement.
 At these ceremonies, bachelor's degree candidates will be called by name, cross the stage and be recognized by their college administration.
 Graduates wear their regalia.

 Spring Doctoral and Master's Commencement with Doctoral/M.F.A.
 Hooding

-Doctoral and Master's Commencement Ceremonies (see the schedule) are held in May to recognize the accomplishments of students who completed post-graduate studies by May or will complete in August of that year.
+Doctoral and Master's Commencement Ceremonies (see the schedule) are held each semester to recognize the accomplishments of students who completed post-graduate studies that semester, with the exception of August graduates, who may participate in the spring ceremonies if they've received approval, or participate in the ceremonies the following fall.
 Doctoral and M.F.A. candidates (recipients of terminal degrees) are hooded during this ceremony by their faculty mentor.
 Graduates wear their regalia.

 The ceremonies include: